desert-landscaping-ideas-small

 River Rocks

-River rock is rounded and multicolored.
-RCP carries two types of river rock: smaller 1”-3” that is sold by the yard and larger sizes of 3”-12” sold by the pound.
+River rocks are round and multicolor.
+RCP carries two types of river rock: smaller 1”-3” that is for sale by the yard and larger sizes of 3”-12” sold by the pound.

 Beach Pebbles